 Dr. Williamson provides leadership for deciduous fruit production with emphasis on blueberry culture and management and is located in the Horticultural Sciences Department in Gainesville.
 His program focuses on soil management, irrigation and fertilization practices, cultivar evaluation, and use of plant growth regulators.
 He serves as newsletter editor and educational program director for the Florida Blueberry Grower's Association.
 He also provides leadership for Florida 4-H in the area of fruit culture.
 Dr. Williamson's extension publications are located here: http://edis.ifas.ufl.edu/topic_a94065290.

-Dr. Brecht conducts statewide and international extension programming involving the harvest, handling and storage of fresh vegetables and fruits for maintenance of product quality and is located in the Horticultural Sciences Department in Gainesville.
-As Director of the UF-IFAS Center for Food Distribution & Retailing, Dr. Brecht interacts with commodity associations, packers, shippers, distributors, importers, exporters, processors and retailers to extend information regarding advances in perishables handling.
+Dr. Brecht conducts statewide and international extension programming involving the harvest, handling, transportation, and storage of fresh vegetables and fruits for the maintenance of product quality and is located in the Horticultural Sciences Department in Gainesville.
+Dr. Brecht interacts with commodity associations, packers, shippers, distributors, importers, exporters, processors, and retailers to extend information regarding advances in perishables distribution and handling.
 Dr. Brecht's extension publications are located here: http://edis.ifas.ufl.edu/topic_a63290820.

 Dr. Ritenour has statewide responsibility for postharvest handling and storage of fresh citrus and is located at the UF-IFAS Indian River Research and Education Center in Fort Pierce, FL.
 His program focuses on improving fruit quality through improved preharvest management and postharvest handling practices, and providing instruction in good sanitation and food safety practices.
 Dr. Ritenour maintains the UF-IFAS Postharvest Resources website and monitors changes in citrus pesticide maximum allowable residue limits for domestic and selected export markets.
 Dr. Ritenour's extension publications are located here: http://edis.ifas.ufl.edu/topic_a29247700.